 HOW DOES IT HAPPEN?

-When a Plaintiff has filed a Statement of Claim at the Territorial Court Registry and a Defendant has filed a Defense, the Clerk of the Territorial Court contacts them to participate in a Judicial Mediation
+When a Plaintiff has filed a Statement of Claim at the Territorial Court Registry and a Defendant has filed a Defense, the Clerk of the Territorial Court sets the date for the Judicial Mediation and notifies the parties.

 CAN I COME WITH SOMEONE?